elastic/apm-nodejs-http-client/README.md

 This means that the current request to the APM Server is terminated and that the data included in that request is lost.

+If a non-2xx response was received from the APM Server, the status code will be available on `error.code`.

+If the APM Serer responded with a structured error message, the `error` object will have the following properties:

+- `error.accepted` - An integer indicating how many events was accepted as part of the failed request.
+If 100 events was sent to the APM Server as part of the request, and the error reports only 98 as accepted, it means that two events either wasn't received or couldn't be processed for some reason
+- `error.errors` - An array of error messages.
+Each element in the array is an object containing a `message` property (String) and an optional `document` property (String).
+If the `document` property is given it will contain the failed event as it was received by the APM Server

+If the APM returned an errro body that could not be parsed by the client, the raw body will be available on `error.response`.

 The client is not closed when the `request-error` event is emitted.

 ### `client.sent`